The Clifford Deformation of the Hermite Semigroup: Introduction

-We will show in Proposition \ref{equivarianceG} that this realization builds a Howe dual pair with $\widetilde{\cG}.$ Here the group $\widetilde{\cG}$ is the double cover (contained in the Pin group) of the finite reflection group $\cG$ used in the construction of the Dunkl operators.
+We will show in Proposition~\ref{equivarianceG} that this realization builds a~Howe dual pair with $\widetilde{\cG}$.
+Here the group $\widetilde{\cG}$ is the double cover (contained in the Pin group) of the f\/inite ref\/lection group $\cG$ used in the construction of the Dunkl operators.